 Then the problem is very simple, right?
 “To have peace, teach peace to learn peace” (T-6.V.B.7:5).
 Once that is clear, then my problem is no longer a problem with my supervisor, but a problem with my own failure to remember the love that was given to me in creation.
 When I remember this, I become responsible for extending that love.
 I choose love.
 I choose to teach peace to learn peace.

 When I do this, the relationship heals because I am no longer asking it for anything.
 I am just looking for opportunities to bring love and peace to it.
 The form of the giving doesn’t really matter at this juncture.
 It will be obvious.
 The truth is, when we remember that we are only here to be helpful (T-2.V.A.18:2), then the specific way to be helpful is not hard at all.
-It’s blindingly obvious.
+It’s so incredibly obvious we can’t believe we didn’t see it earlier.

 What’s hard is remembering that the specificity promised by A Course in Miracles is always aimed at healing the actual error, which is a mistaken belief in my mind that I am separate from my brothers and sisters and therefore in competition with them.
 The specificity is always aimed at mistaken belief, not the effects of that belief, however painful or dysfunctional they appear.